• Home

 How To Make Italian Meatballs

-This recipe gives you the choice of partially cooking the meatballs in the oven, then finish cooking them in a sauce, or fully cooking the meatballs in the oven.
+This recipe gives you two choices for cooking your homemade meatballs.
+You can partially cook the meatballs in the oven, then finish cooking them in a sauce.
+Or, if serving the meatballs without a sauce, fully cook the meatballs in the oven.

 In a large bowl combine breadcrumbs with milk, tossing to coat and submerge.
 Let stand until breadcrumbs are completely moist, about 10 minutes.
 Mash the mixture with a fork until it resembles a wet, almost smooth paste.

-Add the egg, egg yolks, garlic, parmesan, parsley, salt, and pepper to the breadcrumb mixture and use a fork to mix everything together well.
+Add the egg, egg yolk, garlic, parmesan, parsley, salt, and pepper to the breadcrumb mixture and use a fork to mix everything together well.

 Mix in half of the ground beef and pork and use your hands or a large spoon to gently combine.
 Don’t overmix.